tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * OpenZeppelin Crowdsale contracts allow us to do a variety of things, including the ability to configure (among many others):

-  * Token Price and Exchange Rates.
+  * Token price and exchange rates.

   * Setting a maximum cap on the sale.